org-trello/org-trello.github.io/trello-setup.md

 <kbd>C-c o i</kbd> or <kbd>M-x org-trello-install-key-and-token</kbd>

-*Note*
-First, ensure that the web browser that emacs is configured to use is started, and that you are logged in to Trello in it.
+First, ensure that the web browser emacs is configured to use is started and that you are logged in Trello.

 This command will:

 - ask for an account name (no verification is made about it).
-User can simply input the login account.

 - open your browser for you to select and copy your *org-trello-consumer-key* (Developer API Keys / key entry) and paste it inside emacs' minibuffer